-Last year, I interviewed for a 20-hour job at a mental health nonprofit.
-The part-time, benefit-free position offered a paycheck comparable to what a hospital in the same city paid its switchboard operators, but since everyone seems to consider me overqualified to run a switchboard, I keep applying for more challenging positions in line with my experience.
+A few years back, I interviewed for a 20-hour job at a mental health nonprofit.
+The part-time, benefit-free position offered a paycheck comparable to what a hospital in the same city paid its part-time switchboard operators, but since everyone seemed to consider me overqualified to run a switchboard, I kept applying for positions in line with my experience.

-I’ve worked before in organizations where my paycheck was expected to buy round-the-clock engagement: news media, which were expected to be politically “impartial” back in the day, and a large engineering company, which was so often the presenting consultant at local meetings that I could not participate as a citizen in public hearings.
-In the case of the engineering firm, the paycheck was big enough to buy almost anything; in the case of the news operation, the honor of the profession (at that time) allowed me to walk proud even under constraints on my citizenship.
+In the case of the engineering firm, the paycheck was big enough to buy almost anything.
+In the case of the news operation, the honor of the profession (at that time) allowed me to walk proud even under constraints on my citizenship.

 But the idea that I should never express a view about mental illness different from that of my part-time employer in exchange for less than $15,000 a year — I found that staggering.
 I didn’t think it would be a problem to present their program to potential funders, but it would definitely be a problem to limit myself to their perspectives during the remaining 7,696 hours per year.

 A new study found that 11-month-old infants, confronted with an object that behaved unpredictably, chose to spend more time with that unpredictable object.

 Jesus told us we could only enter God’s Kingdom by becoming like little children.
 A new study reported in Science suggests a trait of very young infants that could be very valuable to God’s Kingdom: openness to new experiences.